 Consumer behaviour reflects the totality of client's selections with admires to acquisition, consumption and disposition of items, offerings, time and idea by (human) decision making models (over time).
 It also includes whether, why, when, where, how, how much and how often and how long consumer will use or dispose of an offering.
-Thus, in this condition consumer's awareness and attitude towards wide range of products would be the key element for consumer choice.
-Hence, the present study would examine the influence of advertisement loyalty on consumer behaviour in purchasing cosmetics products.
-Further, the study also propelled to explore the attitude, awareness, and constraints in choice making process of woman customer.
+Thus, in this condition

-Advertisement awareness
+Brand awareness

-Advertisement awareness refers to buyers' capacity to don't forget and respect the Advertisement underneath different conditions and link to the brand identify, emblem, jingles and so on to unique associations in reminiscence.
-It contains both Advertisement attention and Brand not to forget.
-It helps the purchasers to recognize to which product or service class the particular advertisement belongs and what merchandise and services are sold underneath the Advertisement and Brand name.
+Brand awareness refers to buyers' capacity to don't forget and respect the Brand underneath different conditions and link to the brand identify, emblem, jingles and so on to unique associations in reminiscence.
+It contains both Brand attention and Brand do not forget.
+It helps the purchasers to recognize to which product or service class the particular brand belongs and what merchandise and services are sold underneath the Brand name.

-Advertisement trust and the consumption pattern
+Brand trust and the consumption pattern

-Advertisement trust is the intrinsic 'believability' that any entity evokes.
-In the commercial world, the intangible aspect of Advertisement trust impacts the behavior and performance of its business stakeholders in many intriguing ways.
+Brand trust is the intrinsic 'believability' that any entity evokes.
+In the commercial world, the intangible aspect of Brand trust impacts the behavior and performance of its business stakeholders in many intriguing ways.
 It creates the foundation of a strong brand connect with all stakeholders, converting simple awareness to strong commitment.